chrisccoy/amp-scratch/README.md

 ##Prerequisites

  - [AMP Cli](https://github.com/appcelerator/amp#prerequisites) installed on developer machine

- - Be sure to enable [OAUTH] (https://github.com/appcelerator/amp#cli) in order to run the CLI
- -	AWS Instance running at a minimum swarm manager
+ -	AWS Instance running at least the swarm manager (A medium sized EC2 instance is recommended)

 ## Ports

 By default, AMP uses HAPROXY to route traffic from external sources into the swarm cluster.
 The accessible ports should be:

 ### Port 8080
-This port is reserved for the amplifier service and is responsible for all internal interaction with the cluster.
-This included monitoring and cluster management.
+This port is reserved for the `amplifier` service, which is responsible for all internal interaction with the cluster.

-###Port 80
+###Port 80 and 443
-is reserved for the admin UI
+These ports are reserved for HTTP and HTTPS respectively.
+Application services that have been deployed can be reached via HTTP through these ports.
 In order to route traffic to internal containers, a public DNS entry should be created in order allow access to internal containers.
-For example, `engage.amp.appcelerator.io`
+As an example, a service named `pinger` could be reached via `pinger.engage.amp.appcelerator.io`, assuming a DNS entry exists for the subdomain `engage.amp.appcelerator.io`

 ## Using the CLI